Commercial Property Dispute Resolution in the UK

 Disadvantages:

-• Length: While quicker than litigation in some cases, arbitration can still be a lengthy process for complex matters.
+- Time: Though faster than litigation in some cases, it can still be slow for complex matters.

 Advantages: